ComputerElite/console-image-displayer/README.md

    - Every frame of the webcam/every picture can be saved (as seen in the console but in higher quality)
    - You can change 2 values which are crucial for the color detection
    - Option based menu which is kinda intuitive
+   - Leave image path empty to use image in clipboard
    - Can display inverted (not used in the exe but in the code) **Note:** Color representation isn't good but it can be tweaked by changing the values you are being asked after choosing a color mode.